 - Looking forward: Recommendations and the child-centred approach

-In this context, the webinar brought together the research team of the scoping study, ARNEC partners and key stakeholders to demonstrate the urgency of this report in the context of climate change, share key messages and findings of the report, and provide insights on the way forward to address the impact of climate change and environmental degradation on young children.
+In this context, the webinar brought together the research team of the scoping study, ARNEC partners and key stakeholders to demonstrate the urgency of this report in the context of climate change, share key messages and findings of the report, and provided insights on the way forward to address the impact of climate change and environmental degradation on young children.

 Dr. Sheldon Shaeffer is currently Chair of the Board of Directors of the Asia-Pacific Regional Network on Early Childhood (ARNEC).
 He was formerly Chief of UNICEF's global education programme in New York and Director of UNESCO's Asia and Pacific Regional Bureau for Education.
 He has taught, done research, and worked in development programmes in Southeast Asia for over 50 years.
 His interests now focus on early childhood development and inclusion in education and learning.